-You can look Amazon devices up on your routers management page by searching for their MAC address.
-If you’re using an Amazon Kindle device, you can find the MAC address by going to Settings and then clicking on Device info.
-For users of Amazon Fire TV devices, you can check the MAC address by heading to Settings.
-There, click on System and then on About.
-There click on Network to find the MAC address.
+For users of Amazon Fire TV devices, you can check the MAC address by heading to “Settings.”
+There, click on “System” and then on “About.”
+Click on “Network” to find the MAC address.

 How Do I Identify Devices on My Network Using MAC and IP Addresses?

 Most of the time, MAC and IP addresses alone won’t be enough if you want to figure out the device connected to your WiFi network.